 A single large washing machine load saves between 25% and 50% of the energy used in 2 small loads.

-Detergents and stain removers frequently contain alkylphenol ethoxylates (APE’s), which are surfactants (surface active agents) which help water penetrate under dirt and grease on surfaces like dishes, hands, and fabrics, allowing the water to carry the dirt away.
-APE’s can damage the immune system, and they’re suspected hormone disruptors, mimicing hormones in the body that regulate reproduction and development.
+Detergents and stain removers frequently contain alkylphenol ethoxylates (APE’s), these are surfactants (surface active agents) which help water penetrate under dirt and grease on surfaces like dishes, hands, and fabrics, allowing the water to carry the dirt away.
+Unfortunately APE’s can damage the immune system, and they’re suspected hormone disruptors, mimicing hormones in the body that regulate reproduction and development.

-If we washed all of our clothes in hot water, they would soon look pretty shabby.
+If we washed all our clothes in hot water, they would soon look pretty shabby.
 Hot water damages some fabrics such as wool and shrinks others such as linen.